 Wise Marketer sketched out loyalty trends for 2020 in customer marketing and based its thoughts in some quantitative research accomplished during recent months.
 At the end of this process, we realized that most of the items had a déjà vu feeling to them.
 In other words, these topics have been on the list of “things to solve” for most marketing professionals for the past 2-3 years.

-After we published our article on Loyalty Trends in 2020, we put our ideas to the test, asking experienced professionals in the industry to offer their own perspectives on possible upcoming loyalty trends.
 We intentionally solicited input with geographic diversity.
 The comments below from John Bartold, BLK Consulting and Chuck Ehredt, Currency Alliance represent North America and Europe, respectively.

 Trend #1: How do we meaningfully improve customer experience to impact customer loyalty?

 How should brands strike the best balance between CX, incentives, and customer service in forming its loyalty strategy?

 John Bartold: It begins as an inside job.
 Meaningful improvement starts inside the organization:

 - Brands need the ability to collect the right data, organize the data, understand the data at the context level, and decide what will improve the customer experience and service.

 - The organization must free associates to act on the customer opportunities while the organization builds capability through technology, people, and processes to more effectively and efficiently deliver to the consumer longer term.

 - Incentives may prove valuable in the short term, or tactically, to sustain consumer interest along with associate efforts while longer term capability is developed.